koktel141/my_archive/README.md

 {
 ##Tip for quick run:
     cargo run -- pack file1.txt file2.txt --password "secret123"  [password is optional]
-    cargo run -- unpack output.arch --password "secret123" [if you doesn't set any password just skip the --paswoord] }
+    cargo run -- unpack output.arch --password "secret123" [if you didn't set any password just skip the --passwoord] }

 The entire stream is optionally XOR-encrypted using a repeating key derived from the password — applied transparently via custom `XorWriter` and `XorReader` wrappers that implement Rust's standard `Write` and `Read` traits.